Supreme Court weighs carbon tax constitutionality

 OTTAWA — Supreme Court justices pushed lawyers from Saskatchewan and Ontario hard Tuesday, demanding to know how Canada can help stop climate change if any single province chooses not to help.

-Two days of hearings have begun in Ottawa to decide three separate appeals related to the federal government's national carbon tax.
-Since 2019, Ottawa has imposed a federal carbon price on any province that doesn't have an equivalent system of its own.
+But several of the justices also raised concerns that the federal government's carbon tax legislation might give Ottawa too much discretion.

+The issues were raised during the first of two days of hearings this week on whether the federal government's Greenhouse Gas Pollution Pricing Act is constitutional.

-In 2019, appeals courts in Saskatchewan and Ontario determined the policy was constitutional, while in February of this year the Alberta Court of Appeal said it was not.
+The act was implemented in 2019, imposing a carbon price in any province without an equivalent system of its own.
+The appeals courts in Saskatchewan and Ontario ruled the law was constitutional in 2019, but in February of this year the Alberta Court of Appeal said it was not.

-The main question is whether the provinces or Ottawa have jurisdiction to regulate greenhouse gases.
-The environment was not a specific power assigned to provinces or the federal government when the Constitution was signed in 1867, and climate change had not even been contemplated at that time.
+Many of the nine justices seemed seized with the notion that provinces may have the authority currently to put in place measures to curb the greenhouse gas emissions that cause to climate change but that doesn't mean they have to do it.

+That, combined with the crisis climate change poses to Canada and the world, and the fact one province not acting could stymie Canada's overall efforts to combat climate change, could make it an issue of national concern, the judges mused.

+"If one province decides not to do it, if one province decides to go rogue, this will have an impact potentially on the whole of Canada, and other provinces that are trying their best."

+Justice Rosalie Abella echoed those sentiments, pointing out that emissions from one province can impact another.

-Lawyers for Saskatchewan and Ontario argued today, however, that the power does lie with the provinces and Ottawa should not be allowed to nab that power for itself.
+Meanwhile, lawyers for Saskatchewan, Ontario and Alberta argued Tuesday that the power to regulate emissions does lie with the provinces and Ottawa should not be allowed to grab that power for itself.

-Mitch McAdam, the director of the constitutional law branch in Saskatchewan's justice department, said the Greenhouse Gas Pollution Pricing Act, which created the carbon tax program, even says provinces have the ability to regulate greenhouse gases on their own.

-Josh Hunter, the deputy director of the constitutional law branch in the office of Ontario's attorney general, said the carbon tax policy gives Canada wide-reaching powers to regulate anything that affects greenhouse gases and treats provinces like subordinates.
+Josh Hunter, the deputy director of the constitutional law branch in the office of Ontario's attorney general, said the law treats provinces like subordinates.

 "The way they've done it, it's even worse because it's not just they say they're going to regulate it," he told the court.
 "They say, 'You regulate it the way we like it or we will regulate it.'"

-She told Hunter it was not clear to her yet why Ottawa wouldn't have authority to act just because the provinces could also act.

-Abella's comment about Plexiglas comes as all nine Supreme Court justices were separated from each other by space and transparent walls.
-The carbon tax hearing is the first in-person hearing of the court in the era of the COVID-19 pandemic.
+"I am concerned about the broad discretion in the act," said Justice Suzanne Côté.

+This was the first in-person hearing at the Supreme Court since the COVID-19 pandemic began.
+The justices were separated into two rows instead of the usual one, and had transparent barriers between each other's seats.

-As such, the court is closed to the public, the number of staff in the courtroom is limited, clerks are wearing masks at all times, and the judges and lawyers presenting wore masks until they got to their seats.
+The court is also closed to the public, staff in the room were limited and had to wear masks, and the judges and lawyers presenting wore masks until they got to their seats.
+The lectern where lawyers presented was cleaned between each individual.

-Chief Justice Richard Wagner noted the judges are in two rows instead of one now.

 The hearing is also being webcast, although the top court has been livestreaming proceedings since before the pandemic.